-How Postnatal Depression Makes Me A Control Freak
+How Postpartum Depression Makes Me A Control Freak

 The answer is, I would feel like a failure.
 A disaster.
 You didn’t pack enough nappies?
 Don’t you know your own baby?
 Don’t you know how to be a mum?
 And this cruel taunting voice is in my own head.
 I would never speak to anyone the way I speak to myself and would be utterly mortified if I thought my words had made them feel as bad as the way I make myself feel.
 I would check and recheck the change bag before leaving the house so how was I going to be able to pack for a whole weekend?